Cybercrime investigation CRIM

 Assists in cybercrime investigations under routine supervision.

-Participates in monitoring and recording activities.
+Participates in monitoring suspicious activities.

 Cybercrime investigation: Level 3

-Conducts investigations using standard procedures.
+Conducts cybercrime investigations using standard procedures.

 Conducts interviews and assists in interrogations.